 We are a volunteer-based program.
 Approximately 90% of our coaches are parents of children.
 However, most of these parents have significant experience playing/coaching and/or refereeing lacrosse at the high school and college level.
 The program commissioner will appoint head coaches based upon their experience, knowledge, enthusiasm, and availability.
 All coaches are required to have a background check performed by Harford County Dept of Parks and Rec.

 This depends on your player’s coach and when his assigned practice times are.
 Practices for all age groups (excluding clinic) will be twice a week and play games on Saturdays and/or Sundays with an occasional game during the week.
-Games and Practices are at one of the following fields: Ewing St. (Tyker and Pee Wee), Tollgate Park (Lightning, Midget, and Junior), Red Pump Elementary (Lightning and Midget) and Tucker Turf (all age groups).
+Games and practices are at one of the following fields: Ewing St. (Tyker and Pee Wee), Tollgate Park (Lightning, Midget, and Junior), Red Pump Elementary (Lightning and Midget) and Tucker Turf (all age groups).
 Clinic is held at Tucker Turf on Sunday Mornings.

 This is totally up to you but keep in mind a few thoughts: